Karin Magnussen: After the war

 At least until spring 1945, Magnussen was working in Berlin.

 After the end of the Second World War, she moved to Bremen again and continued her research.
 Her completed research was published in 1949, being entitled On the relationship between histological distribution of pigment, Iris color and pigmentation of the eyeball of the human eye.
 She was later denazified in Bremen.

 In 1950, Magnussen taught at a girls' high school in Bremen.
 She worked as study counselor and official, including the teaching of biology.
 She was considered a popular teacher who led an interesting biology lesson.
 Her pupils could examine, for example, living and dead rabbits from their breeding.
 Until 1964, essays in scientific journals were published by her.
 She retired in August 1970.
 Even in old age, she justified the Nazi racial ideology.
 She noted in 1980, in a conversation with the geneticist Benno Müller-Hill, that the Nuremberg Laws were not fair enough.
 She also denied until the last minute that Mengele would have killed children for their scientific studies.
 She was entangled by her cooperation with Mengele and the supply of "human material", and mired deep in concentration camp crimes, but she claimed to know nothing about them.

+She began a lifelong relationship with her partner Dorothea Michaelsen in 1945.
 In 1990, Magnussen moved into a nursing home.
 She died in February 1997 in Bremen.